-Microsoft makes big push to tackle climate change, vowing to be carbon neutral by 2030
+Microsoft makes big push to tackle climate change, vowing to be ‘carbon negative’ by 2030

 Microsoft plans to expand its carbon-reduction efforts into its supply chain and its customer base, and will lobby for policies — such as mandating a per-ton price on carbon emissions — that could help drive deeper carbon reductions in the longer term.
 These broader moves, some climate experts say, could have a much larger effect on overall carbon reduction than anything Microsoft does internally.

 Microsoft’s “own emissions, in the grand scheme of things, are relatively very small,” said Elizabeth Sturcken, who works with companies on environmental initiatives at the Environmental Defense Fund.
-“So it matters more, in terms of creating the changes that the planet needs, that [Microsoft] is using their money to spark new technology, [and] that they influence their customers and push their suppliers to lead.”
+“So it matters more, in terms of creating the changes that the planet needs, that (Microsoft) is using their money to spark new technology, (and) that they influence their customers and push their suppliers to lead.”

 Thursday’s announcement adds to a growing movement by the tech sector to get more involved in tackling climate change and other critical social issues, such as privacy and cybersecurity — and comes amid stepped up scrutiny of the sector by policymakers and activists.

 In September, Amazon CEO Jeff Bezos announced a plan to make his company carbon neutral by 2040, which he said would be a decade earlier than the 2050 deadline set by climate scientists working to avoid a catastrophic increase in global temperatures.
-“We’re done being in the middle of the herd on this issue,” Bezos declared at a news conference announcing the initiative.
+“We’re done being in the middle of the herd on this issue,” Bezos said at a news conference announcing the initiative.

 Google has also rolled out a series of environmental initiatives, including providing analytical tools to cities that let them calculate their own carbon emissions.